Wrongful Death – MN Lawyers

 HOW IS COMPENSATION DECIDED FOR WRONGFUL DEATH IN MN?

 The amount of compensation required to compensate a family for a wrongful death claim in Minnesota is determined by considering the whole picture of the family’s loss.
 This includes the value of the deceased person’s earnings, i.e. how much money they made and how many more years they were expected to work.
 Equally important is the value of the services they would have provided for the family.
 The loss of a stay-at-home mom with young children is an obvious example, but each family member contributes to the family in many ways and the loss affects different family members differently.
-The hardest wrongful death cases involve the loss of a child, but the loss of an elderly family member can be just as devastating.
+The hardest wrongful death cases involve the loss of a child, but the loss of an elderly family member can also be devastating.
 Although those cases usually do not involve a loss of earnings, the family may still recover for the aid, advice and comfort lost by the death of their family member.
 Our wrongful death lawyers will work hard to make sure that your family is compensated as fully as possible for the entirety of the loss that has been suffered.